bradleyjay/datadog_test/datadog/answers.md

 ![Hostmap with VM, tags](images/1_1_Hostmap.png)

-**Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.**
+### - Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 ###### Step 1: Install a database (MySQL)